hanpfei/audio-echo/app/src/main/cpp/oboe/docs/GettingStarted.md

 For more examples on how to use `ManagedStream` look in the [samples](https://github.com/google/oboe/tree/master/samples) folder.

 ## Obtaining optimal latency
-One of the goals of the Oboe library is to provide low latency audio streams on the widest range of hardware configurations.
+One of the goals of the Oboe library is to provide low latency src.audio streams on the widest range of hardware configurations.
 When a stream is opened using AAudio, the optimal rate will be chosen unless the app requests a specific rate.
 The framesPerBurst is also provided by AAudio.

 But OpenSL ES cannot determine those values.
 So applications should query them using Java and then pass them to Oboe.
 They will be used for OpenSL ES streams on older devices.